Pipeline Corrosion Prevention Methods for Oil & Natural Gas Lines

 Cathodic protection (CP) is a method to control corrosion by using a direct electrical current that neutralizes external corrosion typically associated with a metal pipe.
 It is generally used when a pipeline is buried underground or in water.
 When executed on a new pipeline, cathodic protection can prevent corrosion from the start.
 On an older pipeline, cathodic protection can impede existing corrosion of the line.

 Flange isolation and joint isolation are two ways of preventing electrochemical reactions from occurring between two different metals by breaking the metal path or preventing the current in the cathodic protection (CP) system from traveling beyond the area protected by the CP system.

 Coatings and Linings

-Coatings and linings applied to pipelines, whether above or below ground and often used in combination with cathodic protection.
 The Trenton Corporation produces efficient, long-lasting anti-corrosion materials, including Wax-Tape™ wraps, primers, outer wraps, and hot-applied coatings.
+Coatings and linings are applied to pipelines, above or below ground, and often combined with cathodic protection.
 Fiber-reinforced polymers may also strengthen and repair pipes.

 Corrosion inhibitors are compounds added to the upstream pipeline to inhibit the corrosion of carbon and low-alloy steel pipe.

 Pipeline material used will also significantly influence corrosion.
-Using materials like plastic, stainless steel, or special alloys enhances the lifetime of the pipeline, while steel or steel-reinforced concrete is subject to corrosion.
+Using materials like plastic, stainless steel, or special alloys enhances the pipeline’s lifetime, while steel or steel-reinforced concrete is subject to corrosion.

-Linc Energy Systems is a distributor of Trenton Corporation’s anti-corrosion products and Barlow monolithic isolating joints.
+Linc Energy Systems is a distributor of Trenton Corporation‘s anti-corrosion products and Barlow monolithic isolating joints.
 If you need assistance with your projects, submit a “request a quote” now or visit our Sales Team page and request assistance.